Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

 Creating a directory in another directory
 Moving a file from one directory to another
 Delete a file from a directory
+Navigating from the current to the previous directory